Yazid I: Revolt of Abd Allah ibn al-Zubayr

 Following Husayn's death, Yazid faced increased opposition to his rule from Ibn al-Zubayr who declared him deposed.
 Although publicly he called for a shura to elect a new caliph, in secret Ibn al-Zubayr let his partisans pay allegiance to him.
 At first, Yazid attempted to placate him by sending gifts and delegations in an attempt to reach a settlement.
 After Ibn al-Zubayr's refusal to recognize him, Yazid sent a force led by Ibn al-Zubayr's estranged brother Amr to arrest him.
 The force was defeated and Amr was taken captive and executed.
 As well as Ibn al-Zubayr's growing influence in Medina, the city's inhabitants were disillusioned with Umayyad rule and Mu'awiya's agricultural projects, which included the confiscation of their lands to boost government revenue.
 Yazid invited the notables of Medina to Damascus and tried to win them over with gifts.
 They were unpersuaded and on their return to Medina narrated tales of Yazid's lavish lifestyle.
 Accusations included Yazid drinking wine, hunting with hounds, and his love for music.
-The Medinans, under the leadership of Abd Allah ibn Hanzala, renounced their allegiance to Yazid and expelled the governor, Yazid's cousin Uthman ibn Muhammad ibn Abi Sufyan, and the Umayyads residing in the city.
+The Medinans, under the leadership of Abd Allah ibn Hanzala, renounced their allegiance to Yazid and expelled the city governor, Yazid's cousin Uthman ibn Muhammad ibn Abi Sufyan, along with the rest of the Umayyads residing in the city.
 Yazid dispatched a 12,000-strong army under the command of Muslim ibn Uqba to reconquer the Hejaz.
 After failed negotiations, the Medinans were defeated in the Battle of al-Harra.
 According to the accounts of Abu Mikhnaf and al-Samhudi (d.
 1533), the city was plundered, whereas per the account of Awana (d.
 764) only the ringleaders of the rebellion were executed.
 Having forced the rebels to renew their allegiance, Yazid's army headed for Mecca to subdue Ibn al-Zubayr.
 Ibn Uqba died on the way to Mecca and command passed to Husayn ibn Numayr al-Sakuni, who besieged Mecca in September 683.
 The siege lasted for several weeks, during which the Ka'ba, the sacred Muslim shrine at the center of the Mecca Mosque, caught fire.
 (Note: Some later Muslim sources assert that the Syrians caused the fire.
 It is more likely that the defenders caused it accidentally.)
 Yazid's sudden death in November 683 ended the campaign and Ibn Numayr retreated to Syria with his army.